-Centralised cryptocurrency exchanges allow coins to be stored and traded.
+Centralised cryptocurrency exchanges allow cryptocurrency to be stored and traded.
 The blockchain’s ability to keep an immutable public transaction ledger enables you to take total control over your own assets, and that’s the way cryptocurrency is supposed to be.
-Unfortunately, cryptocurrency can falter when it isn’t used as intended.
 One of the most critical blockchain features is the ability to take your fate into your own hands and control everything you own.
-However, you give away this privilege when someone else has access to your private key.
+However, you give away this privilege when a third party has access to your private key.

 How centralised cryptocurrency exchanges work

-Centralised cryptocurrency exchanges contain internal wallets where on-exchange coins can be stored and traded from.
+Centralised cryptocurrency exchanges contain internal wallets where on-exchange cryptocurrency can be stored and traded from.
 These on-exchange wallets have the same basic structure as other software-based cryptocurrency wallets; they do a perfectly fine job when your private key is secure.
-However, therein lies the key difference.
-When you store cryptocurrency on a centralised exchange, you’re not in control of your private key; it’s stored on the exchange.
+However, when you store cryptocurrency on a centralised exchange, you’re not in control of your private key; it’s stored on the exchange.
 In fact, you’re never even told what the wallet’s private key is.
 The only way to have total control over your holdings is to transfer the coins/tokens to an off-exchange wallet and store your wallet’s private key somewhere safe and secure.

 The risks of centralised cryptocurrency exchanges